Updated: Sep 20

 This is not only based on my own experience in recovering from symptoms of Post Traumatic Stress Disorder (PTSD), but also from working for 15 years with clients in individual and group settings.
 As an academic and educator, I also specialize in understanding violence in all its forms and its impact and resolution in cultural settings.
 Therefore, in this series, I will discuss both ends of the spectrum of the trauma because of my belief that they are inextricably linked:

-The use of shamanic energy medicine in the treatment of such conditions as Post Traumatic Stress Disorder (PTSD), depression, and other “mental illnesses” as defined by the American Psychiatric Association’s Diagnostic and Statistical Manual.
+The use of shamanic energy medicine in the treatment of such conditions as Post Traumatic Stress Disorder (PTSD) as defined by the American Psychiatric Association’s Diagnostic and Statistical Manual.

 Understanding and addressing the impact and resolution of traumatic events across generations, known as transgenerational transmission of trauma.

 Within these two frameworks, we can look at how trauma affects us within a single life-span or even reaching back generations.
 We can also then look at cultural phenomena, such as a society or world which tacitly condones or at least ignores rape, for instance, as a downstream effect of unresolved traumas spanning generations–going as far back as even hundreds of years.
 I invite you to dive and with an open mind and a fair bit of curiosity.
 Some of this will challenge conventional notions of the nature of reality and even an individual’s medical, religious and spiritual understandings, beliefs and values.